| Aberdeen

 her clothes dryer and electric cooker.
 Drying wet clothes on a pulley hung

 from the kitchen ceiling was not what she had become accustomed to.
+She found

 Broughton restricting, miles from shops or a cinema.
 The radio reception